miguespinoza/miguespinozaBlog/content/blog/the-power-of-react/index.md

 This flexibility is bounded as explained by Dan Abramov [here](https://overreacted.io/react-as-a-ui-runtime/) by two things:

-Stability: a site cannot re structure every element at every moment, all the time
+  - Stability: a site cannot re structure every element at every moment, all the time

   - Regularity: every UI element must behave consistently

-  - React will do its best if you really need to do one of the above but, it won’t be good.
+React will do it's best if you really want to do one of the above but, it won’t be good.

 Having said that, the things that you can build with react are surely big, powerful UI patterns to engage your users and deliver good value.